-Stateless: Each request from client to server must contain all necessary information to understand and process it.
-The server does not store any client context between requests.
+Stateless: Every request from the client to the server must contain all the information needed to understand and process it.
+The server stores no session state between requests — each call is self-contained.
 This simplifies server design and improves reliability.

-Uniform Interface: The cornerstone of REST, this constraint simplifies and decouples the architecture through four interface constraints: resource identification, resource manipulation through representations, self-descriptive messages, and hypermedia as the engine of application state (HATEOAS).
+Uniform Interface: A consistent, standardized interface between components simplifies the architecture.
+This is achieved through four sub-constraints: resource identification in requests (URIs), resource manipulation through representations, self-descriptive messages, and hypermedia as the engine of application state (HATEOAS).
+The cornerstone of REST, this constraint simplifies and decouples the architecture through four interface constraints: resource identification, resource manipulation through representations, self-descriptive messages, and hypermedia as the engine of application state (HATEOAS).

 Resources: Everything in REST is a resource, which is any information that can be named (users, documents, images).
 Resources are identified by URIs (Uniform Resource Identifiers).